William Montagu, 5th Duke of Manchester

 Colonel William Montagu, 5th Duke of Manchester (21 October 1771 – 18 March 1843), styled Viscount Mandeville until 1788, was a British peer, soldier, colonial administrator and politician.
 He was Governor of Jamaica from 1808 to 1827, and Manchester Parish was named after him.

 Background and education

 Manchester was the eldest surviving son of George Montagu, 4th Duke of Manchester, and Elizabeth, daughter of Sir James Dashwood, 2nd Baronet.
-He was educated at Harrow and then served in the British Army, achieving the rank of colonel in 1794.
+He was educated at Harrow.

 In 1788, he succeeded his father to his titles and the Kimbolton Castle estate in Huntingdonshire.

+On the outbreak of the French Revolutionary War the Huntingdonshire Militia was embodied for service, and he was appointed its Colonel, a position he held until his resignation in 1827.

 Political career

 Manchester was Governor of Jamaica from 1808 to 1827.
 During his term, he oversaw the implementation of the abolition of the Slave Trade in the colony.
 In 1815, he dealt with the aftermath of the Port Royal fire and the devastation of Jamaican plantations by a hurricane.